 - Sprinkle with herbs and sea salt, then bake until golden.

 Why Dimple the Focaccia Dough?

 A signature of focaccia bread is the dimpling on the top, but is there a purpose or is it purely cosmetic?
 There are differing opinions out there, but the reason that makes the most sense to me is that it increases the surface area and creates little pockets for the olive oil to collect in.
 This enhances the flavor and crust of the bread.

 We rarely have any leftovers when we make this easy herbed focaccia bread.
 Our kids devour it!
-Occasionally, I’ll make two loaves just so we can have leftovers!
-Then I just store it on the counter in a ziplock bag.
+Occasionally, I’ll make two loaves just so we can have leftovers.
+Then, I just store it on the counter in a zip-top bag.
 Because of the high olive oil content in the dough, it will last for a good 4-5 days at room temperature and still be delicious.

-If you want to freeze it, wrap it in plastic wrap and then store it in a ziplock bag or use a FoodSaver.
+If you want to freeze your homemade focaccia, wrap it in plastic wrap and then store it in a zip-top bag or use a FoodSaver.
 It will last in the freezer for up to 3 months.
 Thaw it on the counter to room temperature before serving.
 It can also be warmed up on the oven.
-I love it warm!!
+I love it warm!